Muskan-beniwal4TCI/Study-Buddy/README.md

 ## Run locally

 1) Create a `.env` in the project root (you mentioned your key is added).
+You can copy the provided `.env.example` and fill in the key.
 Example values:

 ```
 PERPLEXITY_API_KEY=your_pplx_key_here
+PERPLEXITY_MODEL=llama-3-sonar-large-32k-online
 PORT=3001
 ```